Vt. college euthanizes retired farm ox

 Service and tipped employees -- who get some of their income in for form of tips -- will see their minimum wage go from its current $4.10 to $4 17.

-N.H.gov-elect sets transition
+N.H.gov-elect sets transition into gear

 Walsh, of Concord, was deputy chief of staff for Gov. John Lynch and press secretary for former Gov. Jeanne Shaheen.